-Note that the calculus courses are only available to students who have already shown proficiency in the prerequisite essential skills.
-These skills can be demonstrated by a) sufficient performance in the classes meeting the Essential Skills requirement in Mathematics, b) sufficient performance on the Elementary Functions Place-Out Examination, or c) placement by the Mathematics and Computer Science Division as outlined below.
-Students cannot "waive" the prerequisites to these courses.
+Note that a calculus course is only available to students who have a) demonstrated sufficient performance in the classes meeting the Essential Skills requirement in Mathematics, b) demonstrated sufficient performance on the Elementary Functions Essential Skills Place-Out Examination, or c) been placed into that course by the Mathematics and Computer Science Division according to the procedure outlined below.
+Students cannot "waive" the prerequisites to the calculus courses.